-Washington Medicare Supplement plans are designed to assist beneficiaries in paying their portion of the Medicare cost-share.
-These plans are designed to work side by side with Traditional Medicare and create the most comprehensive medical insurance you can have.
+Washington Medicare Supplements are designed to assist beneficiaries in paying their portion of the Medicare cost-share.
+These plans work alongside Traditional Medicare and create the most comprehensive medical insurance you can have.

 Medigap plans are standardized and regulated by Medicare.
 This means the coverage is the same regardless of which insurance company you choose or where you reside.
 The only difference will be the monthly premium.

 In Washington state, there are some unique Medicare Supplement rules.
-If you are enrolled in a Medicare Supplement plan, You’re allowed to change to another plan without going through the underwriting process.
-In most states to change plans, you will have to pass medical underwriting.
+If you are enrolled in a Medicare Supplement plan, you can change to another plan without going through the underwriting process.
+In most states, you must pass medical underwriting to change plans.

-There are 10 plan options for beneficiaries residing in Washington to choose from.
+There are ten plan options for beneficiaries residing in Washington to choose from.
 Most people select one of the top three Medigap plan letters.

-The most comprehensive plan that beneficiaries can buy is Plan F. It pays your entire portion of your cost-share leftover by Traditional Medicare.
+The most comprehensive plan that beneficiaries can buy is Plan F. It pays the entire portion of your cost-share leftover by Traditional Medicare.
 Plan F has a high deductible option that appeals to some savvy seniors.
-You can only choose this plan if you were on Medicare prior to 2020.
+You can only choose this plan if you were on Medicare before 2020.

 Plan G is the most popular plan for new Medicare members.
-Plan G’s coverage as Plan F with one exception.
+Plan G’s coverage is as Plan F’s with one exception.
 You’re required to pay the Medicare Part B deductible before coverage starts.
 Similar to plan F, this plan also has a high deductible option.

-The Plan N gives many beneficiaries the perfect balance of coverage and budget.
-With a coverage level similar to G, the major difference is with the N you have small copays for the doctor visits and emergency room.
+Plan N gives many beneficiaries the perfect balance of coverage and budget.
+The significant difference is with the N with a coverage level similar to G. You have small copays for the doctor visits and emergency room.